whblondeau/mrs_e/stories/just-another-route-66-poker-run.md

 “I’ll help,” said Izzy.

-“”I’ll help too,” said the Exclusive biker called Spydog.
+“I’ll help too,” said the Exclusive biker called Spydog.
 Maria flinched a little.
 “Really,” said Spydog.
 “I used to be a grill man.”
 He looked at the other Exclusives.
 “Rest of you want some food?”

 “Why did everybody leave?” asked Mrs. E. “And why haven’t the cops come?”